kyma-project/busola/docs/extensibility/display-widgets.md

 ## Block widgets

-Block widgets are more complex layouts and you should use them only in details body.
+Block widgets are more complex layouts and you should use them only in the details body.

 ### Plain